Chris Sharp

-Larry Christopher Sharp (born July 17, 1973) is an American musician, guitarist, singer, and record producer who participated in the Grammy Award-winning soundtrack of O Brother, Where Art Thou.
-He is considered to be an accomplished guitarist and has taken a special interest in advancing Lester Flatt's guitar style.
+Larry Christopher Sharp (born July 17, 1973) is an American musician, guitarist, singer, and record producer who participated in the soundtrack of O Brother, Where Art Thou?.
 Among other accomplishments, Chris has been nominated twice for a Grammy Award as a guitarist and producer and has won once.
-Bob Piekiel's seminal banjo instruction book describes Chris as "the cream of the crop."
-Willie Nelson also considers Chris to be among "the finest bluegrass guitar players in existence today.

 With John Hartford

 In 1997, Sharp landed a job touring with John Hartford and played guitar in the style of Lester Flatt in the John Hartford Stringband.
 This gig enabled Chris to play the Grand Ole Opry at the Ryman Auditorium numerous times.
 Chris played guitar and sang on John's 1999 album Good Old Boys and John's final album Hamilton Ironworks which was released in 2001.
 Chris also produced his first solo record Good Fa’air Side which featured musicians such as Earl Scruggs, Kenny Baker, Josh Graves, and John Hartford.
 During his time with John, Chris participated on the O Brother Where Art Thou? and Down from the Mountain projects; the soundtrack to O Brother Where Art Thou helped Chris to win a Grammy Award.
 The Down from the Mountain documentary, which was filmed at the Ryman Auditorium, featured Chris playing guitar and singing.
 Chris was also part of the subsequent Down from the Mountain tour which played such venues as Radio City Music Hall, Constitution Hall, Universal Amphitheatre, and Carnegie Hall.